The Igor Zabel Award for Culture and Theory

 • 2016, Viktor Misiano, curator, art writer, and editor, Moscow/Cisternino (Italy)

-• 2014, Ekaterina Degot, curator and art writer, at that time based in Cologne
+• 2014, Ekaterina Degot, curator and art writer, currently artistic director of the steirischer herbst festival, Graz

 • 2012, Suzana Milevska, curator and art writer, Skopje